Entry on Duty

 Please follow the instructions for each form in the package carefully to ensure successful completion.
 Once you are satisfied that all forms are completed correctly, sign and date the forms (if instructed to do so) and bring them to orientation.
 Should you have any specific questions, they will be answered during your orientation session.

-Again, welcome to the State Department.
+Again, welcome to the U.S. Department of State.

 * Note about Forms: Many files available on the internet and on OPM's websites are provided in PDF (Portable Document Format) files.
 Files ending in .pdf are PDF files.
 This format preserves the look and feel of the original printed page.